EDU4RDO-SH/turtlebot_control/README.md

 # turtlebot_control
 The purpose of this set of packages is to perform the linear control of the Turtlebot3 Waffle PI for trajectory tracking.
 The main algorithm is based on a linear proportional control which uses the linearized model of the robot.
-The ```pub_desired_states``` package computes the desired states taking into account physical and actuator limitations.
+The ```pub_desired_states``` package computes the desired states taking into account physical and dynamic limitations.
 The ```turtlebot_linear_control``` package subscribes to the ```/odom``` topic, computes the adequate control signals and publish them to the ```cmd_vel``` topic.

 <p align="center"><img src="https://i.imgur.com/rMxmCAu.png" width="800" /></p>